purba-sinha/sql-learning/README.md

 # Day 24
 - revision of DROP, ALTER TABLE ,not null, unique, default.
 - some more questions practice on hackerrank.

+# Day 25
+- questions practice on Hackerrank.